willwull/circle-slider/README.md

 All you have to do on the HTML side is to create a div with some id, which is the first parameter in the constructor of CircleSlider.

-The div doesn't *have* to be empty, but you don't *need* to add anything for it to work; the handle will be created automatically for you.
+All you need is to create a div, the elements for the handle (and its container) will be created for you.

+You can put anything you want inside the div, e.g. a div which displays the current angle (see the demo).

 Remember to use Browserify/Webpack/whatever to handle the import.